Mediacom offers $60,000 in scholarships to high school seniors

-DES MOINES, IA – Mediacom Communications is offering $60,000 in scholarship support for high school seniors who plan to obtain further education.
+DES MOINES — Mediacom Communications is offering $60,000 in scholarship support for high school seniors who plan to obtain further education.
 The scholarship program is in its 22nd consecutive year and Mediacom’s investment will award $1,000 World Class Scholarships to 60 high school seniors.

 Scholarship recipients are given the flexibility to use the financial awards to support post-secondary college costs or vocational training from an accredited institution starting in the fall of 2023.
 Award selection is based on academic achievement and leadership accomplishments.